 So let’s revisit the subject, because if there’s one thing nearly everyone needs, it’s the good kind of fat.

 What’s So Good About the Good Fats?

-- EFAs play a major role in the creation of healthy cell membranes, nerve cells, and hormone-like substances called prostaglandins, which we need to help deal with inflammation and pain.
+- Playing a major role in creating healthy cell membranes, nerve cells, and hormone-like substances called prostaglandins, which we need to help deal with inflammation and pain.

-- EFAs are vital to multiple bodily functions, including proper brain functions, nutrient absorption, and healthy skin and hair.
+- Supporting multiple bodily functions, including proper brain functions, nutrient absorption, and healthy skin and hair.

 - Rheumatoid arthritis

 - Certain types of cancer